earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-6/2016-12-06-spectral02-multi-band-landsat-data-R.md

 Notice that band 2 is the second of 3 bands `band: 2  (of  4  bands)`.

 ## Raster Stacks in R
-Next, we will work with all four image bands (red, green and blue) as an `R` `RasterStack` object.
-We will then plot a 3-band composite, or full color, image.
+Next, we will work with all four image bands (red, green, blue and near-infrared) as an `R` `RasterStack` object.
+We will then plot a 3-band composite, or full color image.

 To bring in all bands of a multi-band raster, we use the`stack()` function.